Stilton and Walnut

 The Staffordshire oatcake is a soft savoury oat pancake, not the Scottish biscuit, folded warm around crisp bacon and melted cheese.
 The Potteries breakfast eaten hot off a griddle.

-A slab of Lorne sausage covers a morning roll edge to edge, and that flatness is the whole point.
+A slab of Lorne sausage covers a morning roll edge to edge, and that flatness does the work.
 Buttered, griddled, brown sauce in a stripe: Scotland's breakfast roll.

 A flat Lorne slab cut from a butcher's loaf laid edge to edge across a soft floured Scottish morning roll with a runny-yolked fried egg on top; the central-Scottish working breakfast counter staple.